Union Grove, Bell County, Texas

 Union Grove is an unincorporated community in Bell County, in the U.S. state of Texas.
-According to the Handbook of Texas, only 4 people lived in the community in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

-The area in what is now known as Union Grove today was first settled in the early 1900s with a store operating.
-The 1930s showed several scattered homes and one business in the community.
-The community continues to be featured on county maps, even though its only business shut down.
-Only 4 people lived there in 2000.
+The area in what is now known as Union Grove today was first settled in the early 1900s.
+During the 19030s it had a school and a business, but these had closed down by the 1990s.
+Four people lived in the community in 2000.

 Geography

 Union Grove is located on Farm to Market Road 2484, 10 mi southwest of Belton in west-central Bell County.
 Stillhouse Hollow Lake, on the Lampasas River, is located to the north of the community.

 Education

-Union Grove had its own school in the 1930s and may have closed by 1990.
+Union Grove had its own school in the 1930s, which may have closed by 1990.
 Today, the community is served by the Salado Independent School District.